LinkedIn Monospace Font Generator

 Does monospace text work in LinkedIn articles?

 Yes.
-Monospace Unicode works everywhere on LinkedIn: posts, articles, headlines, profile sections, and comments.
+Monospace Unicode works in common LinkedIn text fields such as posts, comments, headlines, and profile sections.
 It renders with each character occupying the same visual width β€” the defining feature of monospace typography.

 Can I share actual code with monospace?